You are here

-Department of Chemistry and Chemical Biology
+Department of Chemistry & Chemical Biology

 Ithaca, NY 14853-1301

-International students who receive an offer of admission must participate, and pass, a Language Skills Assessment interview administered by the Center of Learning and Teaching.
-If the assessment shows that the applicant requires more formal training in English, a course in English as a Second Language (ESL) must be completed during the first semester of matriculation.
-English language skills deemed insufficient to carry out Teaching Assistant duties may result in termination of the student from the graduate program.
-More Information
+International students who receive an offer of admission to the Ph.D. program must pass the International Teaching Assistant Language Assessment (ILA), an interview administered through the Cornell University Center for Teaching Excellence (CTE).
+If the ILA shows that an applicant requires more formal training in English, a course in English as a Second Language (ESL) must be completed during the first semester of matriculation.
+Additional resources for international students can also be found through the International Teaching Assistant Program (ITAP) at CTE.